FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ##### CHUNK 2

+- Separate the nav home btn from the usual nav btn as they have different sylings.
 - Apply dynamic styling to the navigation bar.
 - Build church app backend with inspiration from Elimu Hub sidebar and porfolio form and card components.
 Ensure user registration , correct info is captured on the pages , communication to both sms and email.
 I think the contact info is wrong
-- Tweak the buttons as needed.
+- Tweak the button color to be exciting.
+- Scrap away the usercard and shorten the table on small screens.
-- Deepen delete functionality to delete clear even the children.
+- Deepen delete functionality to delete fuly even the children.
 - Improve user hunt logic as an admin while logging in can also be a tutor.
 - Create resources interface .
 Will test read functionality with react pdf deletion works well....
 Update only happens after deletion.
 - Release software for user feedback.